wowschool-vn/openedx-simple-theme/README.md

-# openedx-simple-theme
-An simple Open edX theme
+# An simple Open edX theme